mariellefoster/plots_and_projects/README.md

 ## Emotional growth robot
 - Finds insecure violent young men and helps them practice self care and work through their emotional labor so they don't go around making everyone else's lives hard
+- Bracelets that help with anger management and self care, giving you concrete data to help you recognize triggers
+-